ValentinDobrynin/superbot/README.md

    python reset_db.py
    ```

-5. Go back to the Render dashboard and start the service:
+5. Go back to the Render dashboard and resume the service:
-   - Click "Manual Deploy" -> "Start"
+   - Click "Resume" button (green)

 Note: This will delete all existing data in the database.
 Make sure to backup any important data before resetting.